Lineage-org/governance-migration-demo/README.md

 # Governance Migration Demo

-This repository demonstrates how to use NixLine's reusable workflows to migrate existing governance repositories to NixLine baseline format.
+This repository demonstrates how to use Lineage's reusable workflows to migrate existing governance repositories to Lineage baseline format.

 ## Overview

-This demo repository contains example workflows that show how to:
+This demo repository contains example workflows that show how to test migration compatibility and perform actual migration to generate a Lineage baseline with different output modes including artifacts, commits and pull requests.

-1. **Test migration compatibility** of any governance repository
-2. **Perform actual migration** to generate a NixLine baseline
-3. **Handle different output modes** (artifacts, commits, pull requests)

-**Important**: This repository doesn't contain sample governance files.
+This repository doesn't contain sample governance files.
 Instead, the workflows analyze external governance repositories specified by URL.

 ## Workflow Usage

-### 1. Test Migration Compatibility
+### Test Migration Compatibility

-`.github/workflows/test-migration.yml` - Tests whether a governance repository is ready for migration
+The `.github/workflows/test-migration.yml` workflow tests whether a governance repository is ready for migration.
+Run the "Test Governance Migration Compatibility" workflow from the Actions tab, provide the governance repository URL, and review analysis results in the workflow logs.

-**Usage:**
-1. Go to Actions tab
-2. Run "Test Governance Migration Compatibility" workflow
-3. Provide the governance repository URL
-4. Review analysis results in the workflow logs

-**What it does:**
-- Analyzes repository structure and governance files
-- Detects project languages and ecosystems
-- Validates migration compatibility
-- Provides recommendations for any issues found
+This workflow analyzes repository structure and governance files, detects project languages and ecosystems, validates migration compatibility, and provides recommendations for any issues found.

-### 2. Migrate Governance Repository
+### Migrate Governance Repository

-`.github/workflows/migrate-to-nixline.yml` - Performs actual migration to create NixLine baseline

-**Usage:**
-1. Go to Actions tab
-2. Run "Migrate Governance Repository to NixLine" workflow
-3. Provide governance repository URL and organization details
-4. Choose output mode:
+The `.github/workflows/migrate-to-lineage.yml` workflow performs actual migration to create Lineage baseline.
+Run the "Migrate Governance Repository to Lineage" workflow from the Actions tab, provide governance repository URL and organization details, then choose an output mode.

+Output modes:
-   - **artifact**: Downloads ZIP with generated baseline
+- **artifact**: Downloads a ZIP with generated baseline
 - **commit**: Commits baseline directly to this repository
-   - **pr**: Creates pull request with baseline changes
+- **pr**: Creates a pull request with baseline changes

-**What it generates:**
-- Complete NixLine baseline with organization-specific configuration
-- Policy packs for all detected governance files
-- `.nixline.toml` configuration file
-- Migration report with next steps
+The migration generates a complete Lineage baseline with organization-specific configuration, policy packs for all detected governance files, `.lineage.toml` configuration file and migration report with next steps.

-## Example Governance Repositories
+## Testing with Governance Repositories

-You can test the workflows with any governance repository that contains files like:
+You can test the workflows with any governance repository that contains standard files:
 - LICENSE
 - SECURITY.md
 - CODEOWNERS / .github/CODEOWNERS